 “We are moving towards smart cities, driverless cars and self-aware applications, which all require quick and instant access to data,” says Collier.

 “Bringing this to the edge of the network will allow performance driven applications to thrive.”

 In terms of what the remainder of 2018 will bring, Collier believes we will continue to see the meteoric rise of edge computing.

 “Edge computing will become widespread and throughout the year we will see a broader understanding of the concept as organisations look to educate themselves on the benefits,” says Collier.

 “Although some edge computing strategies will have cloud components we will see performance driven applications push the need for on-premises IT infrastructure that can bring data to the edge of the network.
 Although cloud services offer scalability and elasticity, concerns around connectivity and latency will drive this demand.”

-Collier says data centres have already evolved vastly to meet the needs of today’s digital era, but there will be further advancements in the near future.
+Collier says data centers have already evolved vastly to meet the needs of today’s digital era, but there will be further advancements in the near future.

 "In the next few years we will see this encompass working with applications and driving performance to help support the growth of IoT and AI.
-Micro data centres are the future of edge computing and modern data centres will continue to evolve to drive value from business applications,” says Collier.
+Micro data centers are the future of edge computing and modern data centers will continue to evolve to drive value from business applications,” says Collier.